shundhammer/qdirstat/README.md

     lower-level package managers internally, so it doesn't matter if you never used one of the lower-level tools before.

-    Still hoping to get some support for FreeBSD / OpenBSD, but "pkg info" there does not seem to know anything about files belonging to the base system (?) which would make it an exercise in futility.
+  - Tried to add support for the _pkg_ package manager ("pkg info") for FreeBSD / OpenBSD, but unfortunately it only knows what package owns files of _ports_ / _3rd party_, not for the base system.

+    The helpful people in the _#freebsd_ IRC channel on _freenode_ confirmed that.
+So this will have to wait until there is useful support for it from the system side on those platforms. _BSD people, let me know!_

 - 2018-10-16